sekka1/k8sbot-docs/docs/namespace.md

 # Namespace

-You can ask k8sbot to get and set the Kubernetes namespace you want to work work.
+You can ask k8sbot to get and set the Kubernetes namespace where you want to work.

 # Get Namespace